Mugta1/SudokuSolver/README.md

 # Sudoku Solver

-🚧 **Disclaimer: This software is currently under active development and its functionality may vary.** 🚧

 This repository hosts a Python implementation of a Sudoku solver leveraging NumPy.
 The solver endeavors to address the vacant cells of a Sudoku puzzle utilizing fundamental constraint propagation methodologies.

 ## Table of Contents